-We see many patients in our Lake Highlands, TX dental practice who have lost one or more teeth, or need to have teeth extracted.
+We see many patients in our White Rock Dental practice who have lost one or more teeth, or need to have teeth extracted.
 Many of the patients replace their natural teeth with restorations such as dental crowns, bridges, and dentures.
 These patients tell us about accidentally knocking out their crowns, or how their dentures that wobble, slip and even fall out because they lack stability.
 Dr. John Hanna and Dr. An Le strive to make life easier for these patients by talking to them about the advantages of dental implants.

-If you would like to know more about dental implants and their benefits, call our Lake Highlands dental office today at (214) 348-2320 to schedule your free consultation with one of the doctors.
+If you would like to know more about dental implants and their benefits, call our White Rock Dental office today at (214) 348-2320 to schedule your free consultation with one of the doctors.

 What Are Dental Implants?